Employee Benefits Packages for Small Businesses in Canada

 • Orthodontics: Braces, retainers

 Illness and injury can occasionally render employees unable to work.
-Disability insurance for small business employees and others helps support them and protect employers during these disruptions.
+Yet, disability insurance for small-business employees helps against these disruptions.
+There are 2 compatible benefits on this plan:

 In addition to income replacement benefits, quality disability carriers provide resources to support employee recovery and return to work.
-Preventing and reducing the impact of disabilities benefits both employees and small businesses.
+In other words, this prevents and reduces the impact of disability benefits on both employees and small businesses.

-Life insurance provides a lump-sum payment to beneficiaries upon policyholder death.
+Life insurance provides a lump-sum payment to beneficiaries upon the policyholder’s death.
 This financial protection eases the burden during a difficult time.

-Similar, critical illness insurance pays out a lump-sum amount after diagnosis of a covered serious illness, such as:
+Similarly, critical illness insurance pays out a lump-sum amount after diagnosis of a covered serious illness, such as cancer, heart attack, or stroke.

 This funding can help pay bills and cover treatment costs.
 Employees have peace of mind knowing their families are protected from the financial impacts of unexpected life events.